numpy/numpy/doc/source/reference/c-api.iterator.rst

 .. cfunction:: int NpyIter_RemoveAxis(NpyIter* iter, int axis)``

     Removes an axis from iteration.
-This requires that :cdata:`NPY_ITER_COORDS` was set for iterator creation, and does not work if buffering is enabled or an index is being tracked.
+This requires that :cdata:`NPY_ITER_MULTI_INDEX` was set for iterator creation, and does not work if buffering is enabled or an index is being tracked.
 This function also resets the iterator to its initial state.

     This is useful for setting up an accumulation loop, for example.
     The iterator can first be created with all the dimensions, including